1975 spring offensive: Conclusion

 The South Vietnamese military had greater problems than a reduction in American aid.
 President Thiệu was a disaster as commander-in-chief.
 During the two years before the offensive (when aid cuts were already occurring), neither he nor the General Staff made adjustments in strategy, doctrine, organization, or training to compensate for the inevitability of further aid reductions.
 Thiệu also deprived local commanders of any strategic or tactical flexibility in decision-making, which flowed downward from the presidential palace and those decisions contributed to the defeat.
 Added to these problems were the long-standing corruption and incompetence within the officer corps.
 Early defeats during the final campaign were compounded not by a lack of will or ability on the part of the enlisted men, but by the cowardice and failing morale of the officers.
 According to Isaacs, "The army did not collapse in its foxholes or for lack of supplies.
 It disintegrated when its senior officers...deserted it."

 Key to the defeat of South Vietnam was the ability of the officers and men of the PAVN.
 The highly motivated and newly modernized PAVN was, for the first time, freed from the restraints of previous combat doctrine.
 What began as a conservative strategy, devised in Hanoi, was outrun by its local successes.
 Battlefield commanders were then given a new flexibility, which increased the tempo of operations and allowed them to quickly apply concentrated power at strategic points.
 These combat successes were made possible due to improved all-arms tactical coordination, modern communications, and increased transport and logistical capability.
 The result was that North Vietnamese commanders achieved the ultimate goal of military leadership, the quick application of massive force leading to the defeat of the enemy at little cost in manpower.
 During the entire campaign, the North Vietnamese suffered few casualties.
 According to General Dũng: "The numbers killed and wounded was very small in proportion to the victories won, and the expenditure in terms of weapons and ammunition was negligible.

-During the offensive the PAVN captured vast quantities of equipment with a value exceeding $5 billion in 1975 dollars, including: 550 tanks (250 M48 Patton, 300 M41s), 1,300 artillery pieces, 42,000 trucks, 12,000 mortars, nearly 2 million infantry weapons (including 791,000 M16 rifles, 63,000 M72 LAWs and 47,000 M79 grenade launchers), 48,000 radios, 130,000 tons of ammunition, 940 ships and 877 aircraft and helicopters (including 73 F-5s, 113 A-37s, 36 A-1s, 40 C-119s, 36 AC-47s, 430 UH-1s and 36 CH-47s).
+During the offensive the PAVN captured vast quantities of equipment with a value exceeding $5 billion in 1975 dollars, including: 550 tanks (250 M48 Patton, 300 M41s), 1,300+ artillery pieces (1,000 105 mm howitzers, 250 155 mm howitzers, 80 175 mm M107 self-propelled gun), 42,000 trucks, 12,000 mortars, nearly 2 million infantry weapons (including 791,000 M16 rifles, 63,000 M72 LAWs and 47,000 M79 grenade launchers), 48,000 radios, 130,000 tons of ammunition, 940 ships and 877 aircraft and helicopters (including 73 F-5s, 113 A-37s, 36 A-1s, 40 C-119s, 36 AC-47s, 430 UH-1s and 36 CH-47s).